cis1951/website-sp24/content/lectures/04-state-management/live-demo-04.md

 ```

 Then, update `TaskItemView` to use `TaskViewModel` as an `@ObservedObject`.
 This allows `TaskItemView` to respond to
 changes in the task's properties, such as its name or completion status.
+Note that `.onChange` is used for updating the
+task name.

 ```swift
 import SwiftUI